 I am very happy to be a part of the Partners in Pregnancy Clinic team.
 To introduce myself a little, I started off academic life as an arts student studying drama and psychology at Queen's University.
 After a year of travel, work and self reflection I found myself drawn to medicine.
 I went back to school to study basic science for one year and due to my

 strong interest in obstetrics worked as an office assistant in a midwifery office for a year prior to starting medical school at the University of Toronto in 2007.
 I then completed my family medicine residency at McMaster University in 2013 and went on to do an additional 6 months of training in women's health and obstetrics.
+I spent 2 months of that training with the wonderful team at PIPC and that was when I decided to move to Peterborough to start my medical career.

 Dr. Jessi Dobyns